Bachelor of Advanced Humanities (Honours)

 Planning your Program

-At UQ, a standard full-time workload is 16 units over the year – this breaks down to 8 units (or four courses) each semester.
+At UQ, a standard full-time study load is 16 units over the year – this breaks down to 8 units (or four courses) each semester.

 You do not have to decide what courses you want to do for your whole program at the start of your first semester – we only ask you to choose courses one year at a time.